IDC Names Securiti a Worldwide Leader in Data PrivacyView

 Section 28 of the PDPA addresses the transfer of employee information to third parties, whether in Thailand or abroad.
 The PDPA states that the destination country and third parties should have adequate data protection standards.

 The transfers shall be carried out in accordance with the requirements for the protection of employees’ personal data.
 It is advised that the employer must obtain consent from the employee before transferring any data and ensuring that the third party has adequate security measures to protect the employees’ data.

-Employers must take appropriate security measures to prevent unauthorized losses, alterations or disclosure of employees' personal data.
-The PDPA requires that employers must implement a system to destroy personal data when the retention period is over, when the data is no longer necessary or when the employee requests its destruction.
+Employers must take appropriate security measures to prevent unauthorized losses, alterations, or disclosure of employees' personal data.
+The PDPA requires that employers implement a system to destroy personal data when the retention period is over, when the data is no longer necessary or when the employee requests its destruction.

 Any personal data breach must be reported to the Office of the Personal Data Protection Committee without delay and, where feasible, within 72 hours after the employer has become aware of it.

-In order to achieve compliance, HR management needs to honor the aforementioned obligations.
+In order to achieve compliance, HR management needs to honor the obligations mentioned above.
 This can be done in the following ways:

 Manual approaches have a slew of drawbacks, including high prices and the possibility of human error.
 In today's automated and digitally connected world, firms must use automation to comply with privacy laws such as Thailand's PDPA.